almondheil/csc213-give-take/README.md

 - `PORT` is a required network parameter.
 It refers to the port that the initial give was hosted on.

+Will print to the terminal announcing that the give was cancelled.

 ## `take` usage

 ### Take a file that has been given